Last updated: 12 June 2020 | Reading time: 4.5 minutes | Watching time: 20 seconds

 ❌ No drawing while recording

 ❌ Custom dimensions

-Thanks for reading the Screencast-O-Matic vs Loom blog post.
+Anyway, thanks for reading the Screencast-O-Matic vs Loom blog post.
 I hope the text helped.
 Which one are you going to use?
 Please share your views in the comments down below so other users can decide easily.